Annandale and Nithsdale Community Benefit Company

 About this fund

-Annandale and Nithsdale Community Benefit Company (ANCBC) is funded by ScottishPower Renewables community benefit fund for Harestanes Windfarm in Dumfries and Galloway.
-The Fund primarily supports community projects located within or directly benefiting one or more of 42 community council areas in Annandale and Nithsdale as detailed below.
+Annandale and Nithsdale Community Benefit Company (ANCBC) is funded by the ScottishPower Renewables community benefit fund for Harestanes Windfarm in Dumfries and Galloway.
+The fund primarily supports community projects located within or directly benefiting one or more of 42 community council areas in Annandale and Nithsdale as detailed below.

-The Fund began grantmaking in 2015.
-It is anticipated that an annual amount of £300,000, index-linked, will be paid into the Fund for the windfarm's operating life.
-In 2020, the annual contribution to the Fund was just over £343,000.
-A Community Council local grant scheme is also available and is administered directly by community councils.
+The fund began grantmaking in 2015.
+It is anticipated that an annual amount of £300,000, index-linked, will be paid into the fund for the wind farm's operating life.
+In 2020, the annual contribution to the fund was just over £343,000.
+A community council local grants scheme is also available and is administered directly by community councils.
 Please contact your community council directly for further details on local grants.
 If your area does not have a community council, please apply to the main fund.

 Purpose of this fund

 ANCBC will support charitable activities that support the rural regeneration and sustainability of communities within the area of benefit.
 Applications that address any of the following issues are particularly welcomed:

 - Community facilities, services, transport, open spaces, affordable housing, community development, reduction of poverty, and care of the elderly

 - Environmental projects - including climate change reduction and progress towards net-zero carbon emissions